somaproject/acqboard/docs/operation/fiberio.rst

    :pngdpi: 150

-This command writes the 16-bit twos-complement value in V as the digital offset for channel \textsc{chan} when the gain on that channel is set to \textsc{gain}.
-This is only valid in offset-disable mode as to properly measure the zero offsets you'd need to have offsets disabled.
+This command writes the 16-bit twos-complement value in V as the digital offset for channel **chan** when the gain on that channel is set to **gain**.
+To measure the inherit DC offset (and thus compute the compensation value) you must be in offset-disable mode.

 Mode 2 Commands
 ----------------